vdods/sept-rs/sept-gui/notes.md

 -   The current state of the document is an index into the queue of actions.
 -   The saved state of the document is an index into the queue of actions.
 -   The model for the document keeps the queue of cumulative root value edit counts, starting with 0.
--   The document has unsaved changes iff the cumulative root value edit count for the current state and saved state are not equal.
+-   The document has unsaved changes iff the cumulative root value edit counts for the current state and saved state are not equal.
 Note that there can be CursorEdits in the action queue between the current state and saved state, and they don't affect the determination of unsaved changes.

+## 2025.01.31

+Notes for decoupling sept data viewing/navigation/editing from `egui` crate:
+-   Create a data model for sept data editing events/commands, and have the event handlers for the various sept types use that data model.
+-   Then, for each UI frontend, there can be a translation from that frontend's event data model into sept's event data model.
+-   Ideally the layout of rendered sept data could also be abstracted, so that it can be decoupled from the UI frontend.
+-   This way, adding support for a UI frontend to `sept-gui` should be clear and formulaic, and much easier.
+-   The event handler for each sept type interprets events and translates them into edits (on cursor or root value).
+There is arguably an intermediate stage where it would translate an event into potentially multiple semantically-imbued commands, such as "attempt to advance the cursor".
+A sept type's event handler would respond to each command in its own type-dependent way (e.g. by advancing the cursor if that makes any sense for that type, or ignoring it if it doesn't).
+    -   Key events like `Enter`, `Alt+Enter`, `Escape`, `[`, `]`, `"`, often will be translated into commands:
+        -   `Enter` -> Have the cursor enter this term at the end (e.g. after the last element of an array).
+        -   `Alt+Enter` or `Escape` -> Have the cursor escape this term and expand to encompass it.
+            TODO: Maybe `Alt+Enter` can be have the cursor escape this term and attempt to retreat by one (or have `Escape` be this, not sure which one makes more sense).
+        -   `[` -> Have the cursor create and/or enter this array term at the beginning.
+        -   `]` -> Have the cursor escape this array term and then attempt to advance by one.
+        However, depending on the context, some of those key events could produce edits (e.g. in UTF8StringTerm).

+Implementation notes for sept data viewing/navigation/editing event model
+-   `egui::Event` variants that are currently used in `sept-gui`:
+    -   `Paste`
+    -   `Text`
+    -   `Key` with a key specifier, modifiers, pressed state, and repeat state.
+These are used to navigate and modify data.
+-   Sept events/commands
+    -   Events
+        -   Key
+        -   Mouse (this depends on having the layout abstracted into sept)
+    -   Commands
+        -   Copy
+        -   Cut
+        -   Paste
+        -   Enter term at beginning
+        -   Enter term at end
+        -   Escape term
+        -   Increment cursor by n
+        -   Cursor to beginning
+        -   Cursor to end